aywengo/kafka-brokers-mcp/scripts/README.md

 ```

 **Safety Features**:
-- Warns if cluster is in readonly mode
+- Warns if cluster is in viewonly mode
 - Checks for existing topics before creation
 - Validates cluster connectivity before proceeding